aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

     seaborn              : 0.12.2
     sentence_transformers: 2.2.2

-## Download and load the embedding model
+## Download and Load the Embedding Model

+To get started with sentence embeddings, we'll need to download and load a suitable model.
+In this example, we'll use the `BAAI/bge-base-en` model using the `SentenceTransformer` library.
+If it's the first time you're using this model, executing the following code will trigger the download of various files:

 ```python
 model = SentenceTransformer('BAAI/bge-base-en')
 ```

-The very first time this model is instanciated as above, a bunch of files are downloaded:

 <p align="center">
   <img width="1000" src="/img/2023-08-16_01/Selection_103.png" alt="Selection_103">
 </p>

-The model artifact is cached is some hidden home directory:
+The downloaded files include the model's artifacts, which are cached in a hidden home directory:

 ```bash
 $ tree .cache/torch/sentence_transformers/BAAI_bge-base-en